 That study centred on the Swale.
 Icelandic birds can and do visit the north Kent marshes, as proven by ringing.
 There have been recoveries on both the Swale, and the Medway.
 Medway measurements are suggesting a higher than 'insignificant' proportion of Icelandics.
 The more data you have, the more detailed the findings.
 This is not to say that paper's conclusions are wrong for the Swale; it might just be the Swale is better positioned to receive more Continentals on passage.
 The conclusion that Swale reflected north Kent as a whole might well need refining.
 It could well be the Medway has the better conditions for moulting birds, and in larger amounts.

-No need to memories all this.
+No need to memorise all this.
 Just remember whenever anyone tells you we know enough about the birds already, we really don't.

 So, when late 80s/early 90s WeBS counts showed an autumn peak somewhat higher than the national average, were they reflecting numbers of continental birds short-stopping to refuel, or even stopping for the primary moult duration?
 Moving on south, to the Mediterranean basin, leaving a mix of sedentary locals, Icelandics and Contis?
 Could the fact there was then a massive drop on the Medway and not elsewhere in the south-east be answered by different populations?